 If you decide to end your marriage, there are certain issues that have to be settled.
-For example, if you and your spouse have children, you’ll have to decide how much time each parent is going to spend with them and how much child support has to be paid.
-You’ll also have to divide your property and debts.
+For example, if you and your spouse have children, you’ll have to make custody decisions, including how much time each parent is going to spend with them.
+You'll need to decide how much child support has to be paid, whether either spouse is entitled to alimony, and how to divide your property and debts.

 In order to start the divorce process while representing yourself, you’ll need to complete some forms.
-You can obtain the forms online, from the Kansas Judicial Council.
+The Kansas Judicial Council publishes divorce forms online.
 These are official forms, but you should double-check with your local court to make sure the judges there will accept them.

-The forms you are required to complete differ depending on whether you have children and also on whether you are the "petitioner" (the spouse who initiates the divorce) or the "respondent" (the spouse who is served with divorce papers).
+The forms you're required to complete differ depending on whether you have children and also on whether you are the "petitioner" (the spouse who initiates the divorce) or the "respondent" (the spouse who must respond to the divorce papers).

-If you and your spouse don't have any minor children (meaning, kids who are financially dependent on you and who aren't legally emancipated), you need to use the Divorce Forms for Self-Represented Parties Without Minor Children.
+If you and your spouse don't have any minor children (meaning, kids who are financially dependent on you and who aren't legally emancipated), you need to select the forms for divorcing couples without children.

 When you’re ready, make two copies of all documents and hold onto the original.
 Eventually you will give one copy to the court, one to the other spouse and keep the last one for yourself.